The complexity of finite-valued CSPs: Proof of Theorem

-\fi A (time-homogeneous) finite-state Markov chain $M$ is given by a set of states and conditional probabilities $p(i,j)$ for $M$ to be in state $j$ at time $t+1$ given that it was in state $i$ at time $t$.
+A (time-homogeneous) finite-state Markov chain $M$ is given by a set of states and conditional probabilities $p(i,j)$ for $M$ to be in state $j$ at time $t+1$ given that it was in state $i$ at time $t$.
 Let $p^{(k)}(i,j)$ denote the probability that $M$ proceeds from state $i$ to state $j$ in exactly $k$ transitions. $M$ is called \emph{irreducible} if, for every pair of states $(i,j)$, there exists $r \geq 1$ with $p^{(r)}(i,j) > 0$.
-A state $i$ is called \emph{transient} if, for some state $j$, there is a path from $i$ to $j$ but not from $j$ to $i$.
+A state $i$ is called \emph{transient} if, for some state $j$, there is a path (in the graph whose vertices are the states of $M$ and with and edge $(i,j)$ from state $i$ to state $j$ if $p(i,j)>0$) from $i$ to $j$ but not from $j$ to $i$.
 A state that is not transient is called \emph{recurrent}.
-A state has \emph{periodicity} $r$ if $r = \gcd \{ k \mid p^{(k)}(i,i) > 0 \}$. $M$ is called \emph{aperiodic} if all states have periodicity 1.
+A state $i$ has \emph{periodicity} $r$ if $r = \gcd \{ k \mid p^{(k)}(i,i) > 0 \}$. $M$ is called \emph{aperiodic} if all states have periodicity 1.
 A \emph{stationary distribution} of $M$ is a probability distribution $\lambda$ on the set of states of $M$ such that $\lambda(i) = \sum_{j} \lambda(j) p(j,i)$ for all states $i$.
 The following is well known.

 \begin{theorem} For any finite-state Markov chain $M$: